PP1-Team2/Student-Management/README.md

-For compiling on windows type mingw32-make
-Then run program by typing ./student-management
+For compiling on windows type mingw32-make in terminal.
+Then run program by typing ./student-management in terminal